The Hunger Project: Methods and impact on food security in Uganda

 THP's contributions to the whole operation include the gifting of RLF to start the whole process, payment of the Rural bank manager's salary for the first 2 years to secure full compliance, and assistance in the preparation of reports for the appropriate government office.
 The organization hopes to again achieve an end of world hunger by 2030. production is greatly constrained by pests and diseases, especially the African cassava mosaic virus.
 The partnership enabled the education of Ugandan farmers through grants of laptops with inbuilt training courses on group management, cassava multiplication, pests and diseases.
 Farmers were also taught on and given access to disease-free high-yielding cassava variety MH97/2961.
 This arrangement has improved household incomes and food security for a total of 1,455 partners in the last three years.

+World Hunger Day

+In 2011, The Hunger Project launched World Hunger Day as an international campaign to raise awareness about solutions to food insecurity.
+The event is observed annually on May 28.

 Impact assessment

 Innovations for Poverty Action, a nonprofit evaluation organization, partnered with THP to conduct a randomized controlled trial that evaluated the long-term impact of this strategy on health, nutrition, income, the role of women, social cohesion and education in Ghana in 2012.
 They found that, in the villages studied, THP's programs did not lead to any measurable improvement in socioeconomic indicators.